sensu/sensu-docs/content/sensu-go/5.2/reference/assets.md

 Subsequent check, handler, or mutator executions look for the asset in local cache and ensure the contents match the checksum.
 An entity's local cache can be set using the `--cache-dir` flag.

+## Asset format specification

+Sensu expects an asset to be a tar archive (optionally gzipped) containing one or more executables within a bin folder.
+Any scripts or executables should be within a `bin/` folder within in the archive.
+See the [Sensu Go Plugin template][] for an example asset and Bonsai configuration.

+The following are injected into the execution context:

+- `{PATH_TO_ASSET}/bin` is injected into the `PATH` environment variable.
+- `{PATH_TO_ASSET}/lib` is injected into the `LD_LIBRARY_PATH` environment
+  variable.
+- `{PATH_TO_ASSET}/include` is injected into the `CPATH` environment variable.

 ### Default cache directory